ReactiveCocoa/reactiveswift-composable-architecture/README.md

 ## Requirements

-The Composable Architecture depends on the Combine framework, so it requires minimum deployment targets of iOS 13, macOS 10.15, Mac Catalyst 13, tvOS 13, and watchOS 6.
-If your application must support older OSes, there is [a ReactiveSwift fork](https://github.com/trading-point/swift-composable-architecture) that you can adopt!
+This fork of The Composable Architecture uses the ReactiveSwift framework, it currently requires minimum deployment targets of iOS 12, macOS 10.14, Mac Catalyst 14, tvOS 14, and watchOS 5, although it may be possible to support earlier versions too.

 ## Installation

 You can add ComposableArchitecture to an Xcode project by adding it as a package dependency.

   1. From the **File** menu, select **Swift Packages › Add Package Dependency…**
-  2. Enter "https://github.com/pointfreeco/swift-composable-architecture" into the package repository URL text field
+  2. Enter "https://github.com/trading-point/swift-composable-architecture" into the package repository URL text field
   3. Depending on how your project is structured:
       - If you have a single application target that needs access to the library, then add **ComposableArchitecture** directly to your application.
       - If you want to use this library from multiple targets you must create a shared framework that depends on **ComposableArchitecture** and then depend on that framework in all of your targets.
 For an example of this, check out the [Tic-Tac-Toe](./Examples/TicTacToe) demo application, which splits lots of features into modules and consumes the static library in this fashion using the **TicTacToeCommon** framework.